polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 ## Motivation

 At the moment, there is no way to halt Snowbridge besides a Fellowship-driven whitelisted caller proposal to halt Snowbridge.
 A permissionless halt is proposed in [Snowbridge Emergency Pause Pallet RFC](./0166-snowbridge-emergency-pause-pallet.md).
 A reactive halt might not be enough in the case of an exploit that already occurred, and saw millions of dollars flow out of the bridge.
-Consequently, this proposal adds a proactive security measure - delaying unusual large net transfers out of the bridge, to give the community time to inspect the transfer, and halt the bridge via the permissionless halt, if illegitimate.
+Consequently, this proposal adds a proactive security measure - delaying unusual large net transfers in either direction (funds leaving the bridge on Ethereum, or bridged assets minted on Polkadot), to give the community time to inspect the transfer, and halt the bridge via the permissionless halt, if illegitimate.

 The need for such a feature is supported by other popular bridges, e.g. (Wormhole's [Governor](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0007_governor.md), Axelar's [transfer-rate limits](https://www.axelar.network/blog/axelar-governance-explained) and LayerZero OFT's [`RateLimiter`](https://github.com/LayerZero-Labs/devtools/blob/main/packages/oapp-evm/contracts/oapp/utils/RateLimiter.sol)).
 Bridges that did not implement rate limiting, have seen exploits that might have been prevented with rate limiting (Nomad's [$190M exploit](https://cloud.google.com/blog/topics/threat-intelligence/dissecting-nomad-bridge-hack), Multichain, Ronin, Wormhole's own pre-Governor Solana exploit).
 This RFC adopts the best practices that other bridges have set: per-asset, rolling-window, governance-set, auto-lifting.